-Here at Byrdie we love lipstick there's nothing quite like a slick of lipstick to brighten your mood, boost your confidence or work as the perfect accessory to a low-key pair of jeans or LBD.
-I called on the Byrdie editors in L.A. and NYC, as well as the London office to reveal their pick of the best lipsticks.
-Their lipstick soul mate, if you like.
-Keep scrolling to find out which lipsticks made the cut…
+Here at Byrdie, we're always on the hunt for the best lipsticks around.
+Why?
+Well, there's nothing quite like a slick of lipstick to brighten your mood, boost your confidence or work as the perfect accessory to a low-key pair of jeans or an LBD.
+I called on the Byrdie editors in our L.A., NYC and London offices to reveal their pick of the best lipsticks—their lipstick soul mate, if you will.
+Follow their favourites and you can't go wrong.

-Nars Velvet Matte Lip Pencil in Cruella (£20): is my favourite.
-Lipstick tends to smear on my lips or look gross because I'm plagued with dry, flakey lips, but this formula looks amazing, lasts forever, and doesn't get that goopy buildup that some lipsticks do.
-I have one in every purse.
+Nars Velvet Matte Lip Pencil in Cruella (£20): "This is my favourite.
+Lipstick tends to smear on my lips or look gross because I'm plagued with dry, flaky lips, but this formula looks amazing, lasts forever and doesn't get that goopy buildup some lipsticks do.
+I have one in every purse."